sictweb/dps945/notes/welcome.md

 Welcome to DPS945!

-<mark>This document is being edited.<br>This notice will be removed when the edits are complete.</mark>

-In this course, you will learn to create web client (front end, in the browser) apps that work with a web service (back end, in the server).
-The apps will enable entry-level functionality, which can be hosted on-premise or in the cloud.

-Throughout the learning process, you will learn foundational concepts, skills, and technologies that will enable you to create high-quality intermediate- and advanced-level web applications in the future.
-These foundations will include:
-* More JavaScript
-* Web API (web services) on a modern server stack (Node.js, Express.js, and MongoDB)
-* The concept (and application) of front end web client development
-* A survey of widely-used current/existing front end development environments
-* The Angular application platform
+In this course, you will build upon your knowledge from previous web programming courses, and learn more topics and techniques for building web services.
+Then, in a two-week every-day experience with students from Denmark's Business Academy Aarhus (BAA), you will build a modern web app that uses your web service.
+In addition, the web app - which is designed to be deployed on mobile devices - will implement a number of modern features that are currently described with the term *progressive web app*.

-Coming into the course, you must have some experience and success programming object-oriented software in C++.
-This means that you must have passed BTP200.
+Coming into the course, you must have a good level of experience  programming with web technologies, which mostly means the combination of HTML5 and its ideas (responsiveness etc.), JavaScript and its ecosystem at the server and in the browser, CSS, and HTML.

-In addition, you must have some experience and success with web client programming, and you must "get" the server-based web application concept.
-This means that you must have passed BTI225 and BTI325.

-We're also counting on database experience and success gained in your database courses, and in BTI325.

-In summary, we are counting on you having some experience and success in the following foundational concepts, skills, and technologies BEFORE starting this course:
-* Object-oriented software development using C++
-* HTML5 programming (JavaScript, the DOM, HTML, and CSS)
-* Database concepts (schema, data definition, data manipulation)
-* Unix or Linux operating system experience, so you can install, configure, and use new software

-In addition to the above list, you need the ability to learn quickly and effectively.
+We are depending upon your ability to learn quickly and effectively.
 You will be expected to learn (through watching, listening, reading, doing, and helping others) a significant amount of material.
 This learning will be done incrementally, so you must keep involved during the course to be successful.

 <br>